osmandapp/web/main/docs/user/plugins/osm-editing.md

 <InfoIncompleteArticle/>

-The plugin helps you take part in a project to create a detailed free geographical map of the world.
-OpenStreetMap is a global, community managed, open access map project.
+This plugin will help you participate in the OpenStreetMap project to create a detailed free geographical map of the world.

 ## Overview